 “How did this explode?”
 Governor Mark Dayton asked a crowd of over a thousand at the “Pain.
 Pill.
 Problem.” conference.
 Gov. Dayton went on to say that “we created this problem.”

 Other speakers noted how a few surgeries, back problems and other sources of chronic pain can turn a patient trying to manage pain into someone constantly searching for a source of oxycodone, hydrocodone and other powerful painkillers.
 Dr. Michael Hooton, a pain medication specialist at the Mayo Clinic, told Kare 11 News that data suggests as many as one in four people in Minnesota use pain medication for longer than prescribed.

 About 19,000 Minnesotans currently receive prescription pain medication, according to the Minnesota Department of Human Services.
 Many more obtain prescription drugs through illegal means, including from out of state.

-Senator Amy Klobuchar also spoke at the conference, calling prescription drug abuse in the state a “crisis” for which the state should leave “no stone unturned” in attempting to eliminate.
+Senator Amy Klobuchar spoke at the conference as well, calling prescription drug abuse in the state a “crisis” for which the state should leave “no stone unturned” in attempting to eliminate.